n1sb0/Sc102Project-Helix-JSS/README.md

-# Sitecore 10.2 ASP.NET Rendering Project
+# Sitecore 10.2 ASP.NET Rendering Project with Helix

 ## About this Solution
 This solution is designed to help developers learn and get started quickly